arthrp/PowerCertmgr/README.md

 A fork of **certmgr** utility from Mono tools.
 Allows user to manage certificates on a particular machine.
 See [man page](http://linux.die.net/man/1/certmgr) for more details of the original utility.

-However, original implementation has some known bugs (e.g. [it's quite easy to crash](https://bugzilla.xamarin.com/show_bug.cgi?id=3516) unfixed as of 15.01.2015), could have better code (e.g. variable naming, unused variables, etc) and IMO isn't really user-friendly.
+However, original implementation has some known bugs (e.g. [it's quite easy to crash it unless you know what you're doing](https://bugzilla.xamarin.com/show_bug.cgi?id=3516) - unfixed as of 15.01.2015), could have better code (e.g. variable naming, unused variables, etc) and IMO isn't really user-friendly.

 I think that fundamental problem is that the original utility is bundled with Mono and pull-request approval process